rubenerd/rubenerd.com/content/omake/coffee.markdown

 * Maeda Coffee (前田珈琲): Excellent cakes and service, and your choice of filter single origin or their amazing house blend.
 They don't do espresso.
 They have a few branches, but definitely go to the one near Kiyomizu-dera.

+### San Francisco

+* Cafe Réveille: Beautiful high ceilings and decor match the great coffee and friendly staff in Mission Bay.
+If you get there early enough, you can watch them roasting in-store.